echeran/smile-of-murugan/webbook/chapter15.md

 > the Cholamandalam, fertile by Kāvēri \
 > famous for its seven shrines \

-1 The name Aruṇakiri or Aruṇakirinātar means "(The lord of) the Aruṇahill (of the fiery hill, *or*, mountain of light)", i.e. of Aruṇācalam.
-The poet was born in Tiruvaṇṇāmalai, under the Aruṇācalam mountain; much later, in our century, the place became the site of the *āśvam* founded by Sri Ramaṇa Mahāṛṣi.

-2 C. and H. Jesudasan, op. cit. pp. 212-213.

-3 Considered to be a grave sin by some critics: "His poetry is heavily packed with Sanskrit words".
-C. and H. Jesudasan, op. cit. p.
-212.

 Here, the ratio is about 60% of Tamil words to 40% of Sanskrit.
 But in the next stanza